 The Traffic sources panel in Squarespace analytics shows where visitors are coming from and which referrers are the most valuable to your site or online store.
 With this panel, you have insight into which channels—like search engines, blogs, social media, email, and ads—are driving the most visits, orders, and revenue, to help you make decisions about your marketing strategy.

 The Traffic sources panel is available in all plans, but the data you see depends on your plan.

 Traffic sources by plan

 What appears in the Traffic sources panel depends on your plan or the type of trial site you started.

-- Website trials and sites on the Website Personal and Website Business plans have traffic sources by visit.
+- Website trials and sites on the Personal and Business plans have traffic sources by visit.

-- Commerce trials and sites on the Commerce Basic and Commerce Advanced plans have traffic sources by multiple KPIs (key performance indicators), including revenue, orders, and conversion.
+- Commerce trials and sites on the Commerce, Professional, and Premium plans have traffic sources by multiple KPIs (key performance indicators), including revenue, orders, and conversion.

-- Commerce trials and sites on the Website Business, Commerce Basic, and Commerce Advanced plans can track individual campaigns created from the URL builder.
+- Commerce trials and sites on the Business, Commerce, Professional, and Premium plans can track individual campaigns created from the URL builder.

 - On all plans, the Direct, Email, Referral, Social, and Search channels display.

-Website trials and sites on the Website Personal plan have a Paid channel, which includes traffic from display ads, paid search, and paid social.
+Website trials and sites on the Personal plan have a Paid channel, which includes traffic from display ads, paid search, and paid social.

-- Commerce trials and sites on the Website Business, Commerce Basic, and Commerce Advanced plans have separate Display ads, Paid search, and Paid social channels.
+- Commerce trials and sites on the Business, Commerce, Professional, and Premium plans have separate Display ads, Paid search, and Paid social channels.

 What determines a traffic source?

 For Commerce-related KPIs like revenue and conversion, traffic sources are based on a visitor’s “last click,” or the exact link a visitor came from before placing an order.
 This means that if a visitor came to your site from two different sources and made a purchase on the second visit, we’ll attribute their order to the second source.

 Recurring revenue from subscription product renewals is filtered out of the Traffic sources panel, as these purchases happen automatically, independently of a visitor's behavior on your site.
 The data from an initial subscription purchase, however, appears in Traffic sources.

 Review the Traffic sources panel